-Yes, however asparagus is not one of the best vegetables for your French Bulldog.
+Yes, however, asparagus is not one of the best vegetables for your French Bulldog.
 It is not toxic and contains beneficial nutrients.
-On the other hand, Raw asparagus can be problematic for your Frenchie to metabolise, and whole asparagus stems can be a choking hazard.
+On the other hand, Raw asparagus can be problematic for your Frenchie to metabolize, and whole asparagus stems can be a choking hazard.

 What Health Benefits Does Asparagus Have For French Bulldogs?